hearbenchmark/hearbenchmark.com/docs/hear2021-holistic-evaluation-of-audio-representations.md

 A simple approach would be to take the average of all timestamp embeddings returned from `get_timestamp_embeddings`

   * `audio`: `n_sounds x n_samples` of mono audio in the range `[-1, 1]`.
-This should be
-    moved to the same device as the model.
     We are making the simplifying assumption that for every task, all sounds will be padded/trimmed to the same length.
 This doesn’t preclude people from using the API for corpora of variable-length sounds; merely we don’t implement that as a core feature.
 It could be a wrapper function added later.
   * `model`: Loaded model, in PyTorch or Tensorflow 2.x.
-This should be moved to the device the audio tensor is on.
   * **Returns:**
     * embedding: A `float32` `Tensor` with shape (`n_sounds, embedding_size)`.